2023 Best General Engineering Bachelor's Degree Schools in North Carolina

 Top North Carolina Schools for a Bachelor's in General Engineering

 Our analysis found North Carolina State University to be the best school for general engineering students who want to pursue a bachelor’s degree in North Carolina.
-NC State is a fairly large public school located in the large city of Raleigh.
+NC State is a very large public school located in the city of Raleigh.

 After completing their Bachelor's Degree, engineering graduates from NC State carry an average student debtload of $26,229.

-Full General Engineering at North Carolina State University Report
+Read full report on General Engineering at North Carolina State University

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Asheville.
-The school came in at #2 on this year’s Best General Engineering Bachelor’s Degree Schools in North Carolina list.
+The excellent bachelor’s degree programs at University of North Carolina at Asheville helped the school earn the #2 place on this year’s ranking of the best general engineering schools in North Carolina.
 UNCA is a small public school located in the city of Asheville.

 On average, engineering graduates from UNCA take out $26,447 in student loans while working on their Bachelor's Degree.